Juliana Yasin: Continued collaborations

-In 1999, Juliana would hold her first solo exhibition at Plastique Kinetic Worms, entitled Collaborations.
+In 1999, Juliana held her first solo exhibition at Plastique Kinetic Worms, entitled Collaborations.
 For the show, Juliana faxed copies of a photograph of herself to 16 artists based both locally and overseas, with instructions for them to alter her portrait.
 The original photograph featured Juliana wearing a traditional Sumatran Minangkabau headgear, shaped like a pair of water buffalo horns.
-The over 35 images of her face would feature in the exhibition, some covered in graffiti or pink lace, and some hung like a toilet roll on the wall.
+The over 35 images of her face featured in the exhibition, some covered in graffiti or pink lace, and some hung like a toilet roll on the wall.

-PKW would continue to serve as a significant platform in Juliana's artistic career, with her being involved in festivals and exhibitions such as The Worms Festival I and II, Singapore in 1999 and 2000 respectively, and the Flag Project; PKW's 4th Annual Show in Singapore and South Korea in conjunction with the 2002 Gwangju Biennale.
-At PKW, Juliana would also curate and participate in the performance and installation exhibition Fusion Strength in 2001, with it travelling to Indonesia and Australia in 2003 and 2005, respectively.
+PKW continued to serve as a significant platform in Juliana's artistic career, with her being involved in festivals and exhibitions such as The Worms Festival I and II, Singapore in 1999 and 2000 respectively, and the Flag Project; PKW's 4th Annual Show in Singapore and South Korea in conjunction with the 2002 Gwangju Biennale.
+At PKW, Juliana also curated and participate in the performance and installation exhibition Fusion Strength in 2001, with it travelling to Indonesia and Australia in 2003 and 2005, respectively.

-In 2001, for Kampung 2000, a four-day Malay theatre and arts festival at The Substation organised by Teater Ekamatra, Juliana would stage The Veil, a performance artwork that examined Muslim female identity by taking the hijab and tudong as its starting point.
+In 2001, for Kampung 2000, a four-day Malay theatre and arts festival at The Substation organised by Teater Ekamatra, Juliana staged The Veil, a performance artwork that examined Muslim female identity by taking the hijab and tudong as its starting point.
 For the performance, she cloaked herself in black and hid her face behind masks traditionally worn in areas of Saudi Arabia to indicate a woman's chastity and status as her husband's property.
 She held a placard in her hands that read: "The Subjugation of Women is a Worn-Out Habit in Saudi Arabia".
 While The Veil was shown in Singapore, Thailand and Germany, it was seen as controversial predominantly within Singapore, where Malay-language newspaper Berita Harian criticised the work's stance on Islam, with the Islamic Religious Council of Singapore (MUIS) further lodging a complaint against the event organisers.
 Juliana responded to media attention by explaining her desire to question narrow definitions of Muslim female identity.
-In an interview with Time Magazine, she would state: "I’m a Muslim, but the Koran doesn’t say you have to veil.
+In an interview with Time Magazine, she stated: "I’m a Muslim, but the Koran doesn’t say you have to veil.
 That’s a man-made law."

 In 2003, Juliana was the only female artist to show work for Berita Harian at The Substation, a group exhibition curated by Khairuddin Hori that sought to question the identity of Malay artists in Singapore.
-From 2004 to 2006, Juliana would also work as the Singapore-based researcher for Asia Art Archive, Hong Kong.
+From 2004 to 2006, Juliana also worked as the Singapore-based researcher for Asia Art Archive, Hong Kong.

 Juliana participated in the 2005 group exhibition Situation: Collaborations, Collectives & Artist Networks from Sydney, Singapore & Berlin at the Museum of Contemporary Art Australia, curated by Russell Storer.
 Also featured were other Singaporean artists from The Artists Village, including Tang Da Wu, Lee Wen, and Agnes Yit.
-Australian artist Colin G Reaney would perform alongside Juliana for the exhibition.
+Australian artist Colin G Reaney performed alongside Juliana for the exhibition.